sherinececil/sherinececil/README.md

 ### <div align="center">Hi, I am Sherine, a beginner 🌱 full-stack developer .
-Recently discovered the exciting ⚡ world of Javascript and all the fuss around it...</div>
+Recently discovered the exciting ⚡ world of Javascript and all the jazz around it...</div>

 <br/>